mhiley/julia-tech-talk/README.md

-Code for tech talk at Earthling Interactive about the Julia Programming Language, 2016-09-28
+Code used for Sep.
+29, 2016 Tech Talk at Earthling Interactive titled:

+Overview of the Julia Programming Language